-However, the basic principles of the system are the same now as they were 20 years ago when AdWords (as it used to be called) was launched.
+However, the basic principles of the system are the same now as they were in October 2000 when AdWords (as it used to be called) was launched.

 In a nutshell, Google Ads works like this.
 You write an ad for your business, choose keywords that determine what sort of searches your ad will appear for on Google, and say how much you are willing to pay each time someone is directed to your website as a result of clicking on your ad.

 It’s pretty easy to set up your first Google Ads campaign.
 But it’s also very easy to do it in a way that will put more money into Google’s pockets than yours.
 Here are five of the most common mistakes that are made by both new and not-so-new Google Ads advertisers.